 Delayed and canceled flights are inevitable if you travel at all (and our mission is precisely to help you travel more).
-When it happens, most travelers unfortunately don’t know the pro tips: they get to their destination slower and leave hundreds of dollars on the table!
+When it happens, most travelers unfortunately don’t know the pro tips: they get to their destination slower and most importantly, they leave hundreds of dollars on the table!

 Even if you try our 7 tips to avoid delayed flights, delayed and canceled flight situations are more frequent than ever.